-Paleontologist and evolutionary biologist and sometimes archaeologist from Kodiak, Alaska.
-Currently based at the University of Bath.
-I'm interested in how the world came to be and why it's the way it is, and not some other way.
+Paleontologist, evolutionary biologist and sometimes archaeologist from Kodiak, Alaska.
+I'm currently based at the University of Bath.
+Interested in how the world came to be and why it's the way it is, as opposed to some other way.

-I'm particularly interested in the idea that macroevolution is more than just lots of microevolution- that over long periods of time, at large scales, and in the evolution of complex structures, different dynamics come into play; that over time, the processes of evolution itself have evolved.
-Recently, I've become interested in the human species.
+I'm interested in the idea that macroevolution is more than just lots of microevolution.
+Over long periods of time, at large scales, and in the evolution of complex structures, different dynamics come into play; that over time, the processes of evolution itself have evolved.
+Recently, I've become interested in the evolution of the human species.